 - Young Hāʻena Fisherman, 2009

-Founded in 2017 by four mothers, Kīpuka Kuleana is a 501(c)(3) nonprofit organization on Kaua‘i that protects ancestral lands under threat and restores relationships between people and ʻāina (lands and waters; that which feeds).
+Established in 2018, Kīpuka Kuleana is a 501(c)(3) Hawaiʻi nonprofit organization that protects ancestral lands under threat and revitalizes relationships between people and ʻāina (lands and waters) on Kauaʻi.

 Perpetuating kuleana, ahupuaʻa-based natural resource management and connection to place through protection of cultural landscapes and family lands.

 Long-time families continue to live in, share the practices and history of, and care for every ahupuaʻa on Kauaʻi.